nystudio107/devmode/README.md

 php_1         | [01-Dec-2020 18:38:46] NOTICE: ready to handle connections
 ```

-...and the following to indicate that the webpack container is read:
+...and the following to indicate that the webpack container is ready:
 ```
 webpack_1     | <i> devmode-fm (webpack 5.9.0) compiled successfully in 12097 ms
 webpack_1     | <i> [webpack-dev-middleware] Child "devmode-fm": Compiled successfully.